Naeemur/react-native-wheel-color-picker/README.md

 `color: '#ffffff'` color of the color picker

+`shadeWheelThumb: true` if true the wheel thumb color is shaded

+`shadeSliderThumb: false` if true the slider thumb color is shaded

+`autoResetSlider: false` if true the slider thumb is reset to 0 value when wheel thumb is moved

 `onColorChange: () => {}` callback function for slider and wheel thumb movement

 `onColorChangeComplete: () => {}` callback function for when the slider and wheel thumb stops moving